Home

 This is designed to stop the loss of heat from the sides of the spa vessel (the seating area).
 This is accomplished by using the warm air from the spa motors as well.

 The third beneficial concept of this is actually a by product of the energy conservation of this system.
-There is a much better filtration achieved by moving more water through the filter or filters per day at higher circulation rates.
+There is a much better filtration achieved by moving more water through the filter or filters per day at higher circulation rates. ( In solar spas we adjust to less water flow but longer and less heat from the motor, because the solar heat exchanger inside the cabinet it what keeps it warm.)
 Because the heat from the motors is used to eliminate a large quantity of the water heater energy, we can run the motors and have more filtering with cleaner water.
 The resistive electric heater that uses more power than any other component in the spa is the most expensive component to operate.
 If we could totally eliminate that heater, then the spa would be near perfect in design.
 In Haven Spas we come very close to that "perfection" with the DAIT

-Heated air creates "infinite" conduction "R Value" insulation*
+Heated air creates effective "infinite"* conduction "R Value" insulation

 Here is a basic law of thermodynamics: